orkes-io/docs/blog/2022-01-31-image-processing-fork.md

 }

 ```
-Like all workflows, we gve the workflow a name, description and version.
+Like all workflows, we gave the workflow a name, description and version.
 After these terms, we begin defining the tasks in our workflow.

 Our first task is the task ```image_convert_resize_multipleformat_fork```.
 It's type is ```FORK_JOIN``` - and its job is to split the workflow into two flows that will run in parallel.
 (Of course, this example uses 2 parallel tracks - there is no reason there cannot be more than two!)